-If $R$ is a ${}^*$-ring of operators on a Hilbert space, then a trace $\tau$ on $R$ is called {\bf normal} if it extends to a continuous trace on the weak completion of $R$.
-A trace is {\bf faithful} if, for every $T$, $\tau(T^*T)=0$ implies $T=0$.
-All the traces defined above are faithful and normal.
+If $R$ is a ${}^*$-ring of operators on a Hilbert space, then a trace $\tau$ on $R$ is \textit{normal} if it extends to a continuous trace on the weak closure of $R$.
+It is \textit{faithful} if, for every $T$, $\tau(T^*T)=0$ implies $T=0$.
+The traces defined above are faithful and normal.